 If an object has fallen on or around you at a construction site, and you have suffered injury as a result, you may have a claim for damages under Labor Law § 240 (1).
 The sooner you contact an attorney, the better your chances of preserving evidence to support your claim.

 At the law office of Oresky & Associates, PLLC., we are available to take your call 24 hours a day, seven days a week.
-We offer more than 20 years of experience to people throughout New York who have suffered personal injury, including people hurt in scaffolding, ladder and constructions accidents.
-To schedule a free initial consultation, contact us online or call our office at (718) 993-9999.
+We offer more than 20 years of experience to people throughout New York who have suffered a personal injury, including people hurt in scaffolding, ladder, and constructions accidents.